Title: City Hall construction foreman

 The last item on the “punch list” after construction was painting the inside of the metal dome.
 Dan’s crew was still doing that in August of 1902.
 He had told his wife they had saved enough to buy a home and he wouldn’t have to work much longer.
 But as the crew painted, the scaffolding on which he stood slipped slightly, causing him to lose his balance and fall 90 feet to the floor of the clock level.

-The home Dan and Louisa rented on Moore Street was next door to Louisa’s sister and brother, which must have helped during this difficult time.
-Louisa became ill three years later and succumbed to uremia, or end stage renal disease, at age 44.
+The home Dan and Louisa rented on Moore Street was next door to Louisa’s sister and brother, who must have been a great comfort during this difficult time.
+Just three years later, Louisa became ill and succumbed to uremia, or end stage renal disease, at age 44.
 The couple’s grave is in Section 130, known as the Wharton Street Methodist Episcopal Church section.

 Support the Friends of Mount Moriah